thedavekwon/meteorite/README.md

 ### Solution Description

-We vectorialized elements that are present in the compound to minimize hardwired calculations and instead obtain answers from probablistic distribtutions.
+We vectorialized elements that are present in the compound to minimize hardwired calculations and instead obtain answers from probabilistic distributions..
 This would not only allow for broader generalization of compounds that could be present, but also allow larger images to be processed.

 ### Installation Instructions